kostihiltunen/lastenpeli/README.md

 - 4 Crowtail - RGB-LED v2.0 modules
 - 1 Crowtail - MP3 Player v2.0 module
 ### Description
-When a sensor is activated a specific RGB-LED module lights up with specific color.
-When all sensors are activated MP3 player plays a sound file
+When a sensor is activated a specific RGB-LED module lights up with specific color and chosen audio file is played.
+When all sensors are activated MP3 player plays sound file for the solution.
 ### Libraries needed
 - Adafruit_NeoPixel
 - MP3Player_KT403A